wfraser/backfs/README.md

 The tail is the least recently accessed, and the next candidate for deletion.
 When a bucket is accessed, it is promoted to the head of the used queue by snipping it out, joining its neighbors, and inserting it as the head.

+If, when adding data to the cache, the cache either hits its configured storage limit or the device runs out of space, BackFS will go through the used queue (starting at the tail -- the least recently accessed bucket) and free buckets to make space for new data, until enough space has been made.

-When buckets are freed, to make room for more data in the cache, several things happen in sequence:
+When a bucket is freed, several things happen in sequence:

-- their `data` file is deleted
+- its `data` file is deleted
 - the `parent` symlink is followed, the map file it pointed to is deleted
 - the `parent` symlink itself is deleted
 - the bucket is removed from the tail used queue